 If you’re a business and you’re still pondering whether you should have an Emergency Action Plan (EAP), you probably don’t have one.
 The response should be a strong yes for all businesses and offices containing more than 11 employees.
 For companies with less than 11 employees may not need an emergency action plan as advised by the Occupational Safety and Health Association (OSHA).

 Emergencies could happen at any moment.
 The most successful way to deal with a disaster situation is to plan ahead of time by developing an emergency response plan.
-The Occupational Safety & Health Administration (OSHA) also requires written Emergency Action Plans for certain organizations.
+OSHA recommends OSHA 30 Hour online training courses for employees with supervisory or managerial roles, educates workers about effective site safety plans and measures and provides complete knowledge comprising all essential site safety topics.
+In addition, the Occupational Safety & Health Administration (OSHA) also requires written Emergency Action Plans for certain organizations.
 Particular companies have special requirements due to their role in the nation’s infrastructure and in the handling of hazardous goods.
 In addition, there are many explanations for any organization to have a well-designed Emergency Action Plan which is in compliance with the OSHA guidelines.
 Get the EAP certification at OSHA Outreach Courses as it is the most important stepping stone for any company.

 Importance of Emergency Action Plan